-We share the top 7 Solo 401k investments you can make with the self-directed retirement plan.
-At IRA Financial, we do not tell our clients what investments to purchase, or offer an investment advice.
+Today, we are sharing the top alternative investments individuals hold in their Solo 401k accounts.
+These investments can be made in a Self-Directed Solo 401(k), which gives you the freedom to invest in traditional and alternative investments.
+At IRA Financial, we do not tell our clients what investments to purchase or offer an investment advice.
 We administer your retirement plan and work to educate you on the investments you can make with a self-directed retirement plan.
-These Solo 401k investments are not for everyone and due diligence is required before getting into an investment.
+These Solo 401k investments are not for everyone, and due diligence is required before getting into an investment.

 Solo 401k Advantage